-- 1. Housing CDBG funds were used for the Housing Rehabilitation Loan Program to preserve and maintain the existing housing stock.
+- Housing CDBG funds were used for the Housing Rehabilitation Loan Program to preserve and maintain the existing housing stock.
 In addition, the City has continued to support the Police Department by funding a portion of Code Enforcement in their efforts to address the decline in target neighborhoods. - 2.
-Public Services The City has allocated funds to a variety of supportive services, including assistance for the homeless, victims of abuse, legal counseling for seniors, and programs for at risk youth. - 3.
-Economic Development The City has funded job training and placement programs.
+Public Services The City has allocated funds to a variety of supportive services, including assistance for the homeless, victims of abuse, legal counseling for seniors, and programs for at risk youth.

+- 3. Economic Development The City has funded job training and placement programs.
 Additionally, assistance was also given to support micro-enterprises that result in job creation. - 4.
-Infrastructure/Public Facilities The City committed to providing sidewalks replacement in eligible census tracts.
-During FY 2017-2018, CDBG funded the replacement of 2,349 linear feet of sidewalk and installed 14 ADA ramps in targeted areas. - 5.
-Timeliness Rule- Sixty days prior to the end of the City's program year or at the end of April each year, the amount of entitlement grant funds available to draw down from the U.S. Treasury in addition to program income on hand, should not exceed 1.5 times the entitlement grant amount for its current program year.
+Infrastructure/Public Facilities The City committed to providing sidewalks replacement and installation of ADA ramps in eligible census tracts.
+During FY 2018-2019, CDBG funded the installation of 29 ADA ramps in targeted areas. - 5.
+Timeliness Rule Sixty days prior to the end of the City's program year or at the end of April each year, the amount of entitlement grant funds available to draw down from the U.S. Treasury in addition to program income on hand, should not exceed 1.5 times the entitlement grant amount for its current program year.
 Failing to comply with the timeliness rule will result in having to perform corrective actions.
 The City continues to follow this requirement by submitting draw down requests in a timely fashion.